What are the various certificate, masters and doctoral degree programs available through the School of Community & Global Health?

 What are the minimum GRE, GPA and TOEFL scores required for acceptance into the program?

-Other than a minimum required TOEFL score for international students (550 (paper); 213 (CBT); 80 (iBT)), SCGH has a standardized minimum requirements for acceptance into our programs.
+Other than a minimum required TOEFL score for international students 550 (paper); 213 (CBT); 80 (iBT) SCGH has a standardized minimum requirements for acceptance into our programs.
 A minimum GPA of 3.0 and a combined GRE score (verbal and quantitative) of 1000 (prior to August 2011) or 297 is preferred; however, it is important to note that the GRE and GPA are evaluated in the context of the overall application.
 A variety of factors play into the success of a given application.
+Applicants to the MPH program may be admitted on a conditional basis if either the minimum GPA or test scores are not met.

 Can my application be reviewed with a fax or photo copy of my standardized test scores?